Food Forest Foundation

 These trees don’t just feed families.

-They preserve culture, honor tradition, and offer economic opportunity through the sale of surplus fruit.
+They preserve culture, honor tradition, and offer economic opportunity through the sale of surplus food.
 Every harvest strengthens local food sovereignty and reduces dependency on imported goods.

 This is restoration that feeds — body, spirit, and future.